prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 </div>
 </div>

-When you’re tight on budget, and I mean *tight*, the Rosewill FBM-05 is your go-to Micro ATX case – after all, who can really go wrong at this price point?
+When you’re on a tight budget, and I mean *tight*, the Rosewill FBM-05 is your go-to Micro ATX case – after all, who can really go wrong at this price point?
 Still, seriously, we beg of you, please don’t put your medium to high end parts anywhere near this case.

 ## MATX Case Buying Guide